Ukraine says grain coming to Somalia, but Russia skeptical

 President Volodymyr Zelenskyy’s comment came as Russian President Vladimir Putin accuses the West of sending most of the grain from Ukraine’s reopened ports to Europe instead of poorer and hungrier parts of the world.

-Only one ship from Ukraine has arrived in sub-Saharan Africa, docking at the port of Djibouti last week with grain that WFP said would go to drought-affected Somalia and Ethiopia.
-That first ship carried 23,000 metric tons of grain, which WFP called enough to feed 1.5 million people on full rations for a month.
+The first of those ships docked at the port of Djibouti last week with grain that WFP said would go to drought-affected Somalia and Ethiopia.
+It carried 23,000 metric tons of grain, which WFP called enough to feed 1.5 million people on full rations for a month.

 Somalia especially needs help.
 The country had sourced 90% of its wheat from Ukraine and Russia before this year.
-It now suffers from a shortage of food and humanitarian assistance as thousands of people die and the world largely focuses on Ukraine.
+It now suffers from a shortage of food and humanitarian aid as thousands of people die and the world largely focuses on Ukraine.
+On Monday, the U.N. cited “concrete indications” that famine will occur in part of the country, with over 850,000 people affected.

 The Ukrainian president in a tweet Tuesday night said 28,600 tons of wheat will arrive in Somalia in the coming weeks and blamed the coming famine in that country on Russia’s actions this year.